coa262/coa262/README.md

 // npm install chalk
 ```

-now from the language of pythons :octocat:
+now from the language of pythons :snake:

 ```python
 # coa262.py